Philosophy, "why we do what we do" that is what this page is about.

 Students must spend three or four years within a social and cultural milieu that differs markedly from their local church.
 Often they emerge from such colleges richly taught in doctrine, yet ill-equipped to step back into normal ministry.

 The maelstrom of urban life and spiritual warfare is far removed from the cloistered halls of the college.
-Some fine Bible Colleges, of course, are closely attached to a large local church.
+Some fine Bible Colleges, of course, is closely attached to a large local church.
 Yet even there the environment, in relation to an average, is removed a long way from what most students will experience when they go out into Christian service or ministry.

 On the other hand, our seeming weakness - the lack of a full-time facility, and the part-time nature of our program - is also our greatest strength.